stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 `WDay` is being declared, this instance is basically a `Day` wrapper that allows to generate random days in order to perform property testing.
-When using property testing you can stop thinking of generating the data that will feed the tests manually,and you can focus on testing that the code is behaving the way it's supposed to.
+When using property testing you can stop thinking of generating the data that will feed the tests manually, and you can focus on testing that the code is behaving the way it's supposed to.
 The `Arbitrary` instaces for: `Day`, `DayOfMonth`, `Month`, `MonthOfYear`, `Quarter`, `QuarterOfYear` and `Year` were declared too.
 Probably a better example of this instances is the `MonthOfYear` instance (sounds